FunkyDe/ho-ieee/README.md

 NaN: It is very difficult to create exceptions in Hearts of Iron IV, as there is no way to break the execution of a scripted effect or trigger as far as I can tell.
 This means that signaling NaNs are effectively impossible as sNaNs require an exception to be raised immediately.
 Therefore, all NaNs implemented in ho-ieee-754 are effectively quiet NaNs.
 Since exceptions are impossible, the only difference between quiet and signaling functions is whether or not a warning is displayed and a flag incremented.

-[Defines](common/defines/00_defines.lua): There is a localization script that prints out arrays recursively.
-However, to extend the maximum length the [defines.lua](common/defines/00_defines.lua) has been modified.
-If you want to change the defines.lua for other purposes, please keep the [MAX_SCRIPTED_LOC_RECURSION](common/defines/00_defines.lua#L23) at least 70 for debugging's sake.

 # TODOlist:

 - Addition
-    - positive case
     - negative
     - subnormal
-    - inf/NaN
-- Add mention of defines.lua change and what to keep